 Popular Places to Visit in Malaysia

-- Kuala Lumpur: Malaysia's capital city can be a little hectic and appear grungy to the uninitiated, but it has a unique character that will definitely win you over.
+- Kuala Lumpur: Malaysia's capital city can be a little hectic and appear grungy to the uninitiated, but it has a unique character that will definitely win you over!
+Hidden delights abound in the big city.

 - Penang: A UNESCO World Heritage Site because of the colonial history, the large island off the west coast of Malaysia and settlement of Georgetown are famous for a thriving food scene and multicultural heritage.